Research

 Working Papers

-"The Great Divergence and Unemployment" [New Draft Coming Soon!]
+"Spatial Disparities in Unemployment" [New Draft Coming Soon!]

 "Inflation, Skill Loss During Unemployment, and TFP in the Long Run" [Under Review]